 The following is our Lantern VPN review, relevant as of 2020.
+We have not been compensated in any way for this review and have no business relationship with Lantern.
 I have used Lantern (getlantern.org) for well over a year in mainland China, and find that it is vastly better than most VPN’s I’ve used.
-Here’s a screenshot from my user account (yes, we actually use the products we review here…):
+Here’s a screenshot from my user account:

 What kind of speeds do I get on Lantern?

 At its best, up to 3-4 MB/s, more than enough to stream YouTube or do everything I need to do.
 I was getting even faster speeds than when I used broadband in Australia, funnily enough.
 And it’s consistently fast – very rarely do I run into problems with it.
 The only time Lantern really fails is during Chinese holidays.
 During Golden Week, or the Spring Festival, for example, VPN’s get far worse, and there was a period in early 2019 (during Chinese New Years) when Lantern was barely functioning for a period of several days.
 That was highly frustrating, but was a one-off thing, and all VPN’s will suffer during these holiday periods.
 Outside of those times, Lantern works like a charm.